coffee2code/obfuscate-email/readme.txt

 "Obfuscation" simply means that techniques are employed to modify email address strings that appear on your site in such a way that bots scraping your site are unable to identify those addresses; however, at the same time those emails addresses should still look and work correctly for visitors, as much as possible.

-The plugin allows for use of one or more (or all!) of three proven techniques for email protection.
-While techniques abound for email obfuscation, the three techniques included empirically provide you with the best balance of email address protection with minimal impact on visitors.
+The plugin allows for use of one or more (or all!) of three techniques for email protection that have proven themselves in the past.
+While techniques abound for email obfuscation, the three techniques included provide the best balance of email address protection with minimal impact on visitors.
 You can decide on a technique by technique basis which ones you'd like to employ as some have potential drawbacks.
 The plugin's settings page allows you select which techniques to use.

+Ultimately, your best bet would be to not publicly expose an email address and to offer a contact form as an alternative means of contact.
+Or you can just accept that email addresses will get scraped and spammed, and rely on an email service that is good at filtering out spam.
+But this plugin is here for you if you want to employ the most reasonable means of making email harvesting difficult for your site.

 See Filters section for `c2c_obfuscate_email_filters` for complete list of filters that are processed.